 CODE.
-These regulations, subsequent amendments thereto, or any emergency rule or regulation that the administrative authority having jurisdiction has lawfully adopted.
+These regulations, subsequent amendments thereto, or any emergency rule or regulation that the administrative authority having jurisdiction has been lawfully adopted.

 CODE OFFICIAL.
-The officer or other designated authority charged with the administration and enforcement of this code, or a duly authorized representative.
+The officer or other designated authority charged with the administration and enforcement of this code, Director of the Department of Planning and Development or a duly authorized representative.